Eartha Kitt: Broadway

 In the 1970s, Kitt appeared on television several times on BBC's long-running variety show The Good Old Days, and in 1987 took over from fellow American Dolores Gray in the London West End production of Stephen Sondheim's Follies and returned at the end of that run to star in a one-woman-show at the same Shaftesbury Theatre, both to tremendous acclaim.
-In both those shows performing the show-stopping theatrical anthem "I'm Still Here".
+In both those shows, Kitt performed the show-stopping theatrical anthem "I'm Still Here".
 Kitt returned to New York City in a triumphant turn in the Broadway spectacle Timbuktu! (a version of the perennial Kismet, set in Africa) in 1978.
 In the musical, one song gives a "recipe" for mahoun, a preparation of cannabis, in which her sultry purring rendition of the refrain "constantly stirring with a long wooden spoon" was distinctive.
-She was nominated for the Tony Award for Best Actress in a Musical for her performance.
-In the late 1990s, she appeared as the Wicked Witch of the West in the North American national touring company of The Wizard of Oz.
-In 2000, Kitt again returned to Broadway in the short-lived run of Michael John LaChiusa's The Wild Party.
+Kitt was nominated for the Tony Award for Best Actress in a Musical for her performance.
+In the late 1990s, Kitt appeared as the Wicked Witch of the West in the North American national touring company of The Wizard of Oz.
+In 2000, she again returned to Broadway in the short-lived run of Michael John LaChiusa's The Wild Party.
 Beginning in late 2000, Kitt starred as the Fairy Godmother in the U.S. national tour of Cinderella.
 In 2003, she replaced Chita Rivera in Nine.
 Kitt reprised her role as the Fairy Godmother at a special engagement of Cinderella, which took place at Lincoln Center during the holiday season of 2004.
 From October to early December 2006, Kitt co-starred in the off-Broadway musical Mimi le Duck.

 Voice-over

 In 1978, Kitt did the voice-over in a television commercial for the album Aja by the rock group Steely Dan.
-One of her more unusual roles was as Kaa in a 1994 BBC Radio adaptation of The Jungle Book.
+In 1988, she voiced Vietnam After The Fire, a British documentary which looked at the legacy left to the Vietnamese people after the devastation of the war and showed the effects of bombings and defoliants on farmland and forests 13 years after the war ended.
+One of Kitt's more unusual roles was as Kaa in a 1994 BBC Radio adaptation of The Jungle Book.
 In 1998, she voiced Bagheera in the live-action direct-to-video Disney film The Jungle Book: Mowgli's Story.
-Kitt also lent her distinctive voice to Yzma in The Emperor's New Groove (for which she won her first Annie Award) and reprised her role in Kronk's New Groove and The Emperor's New School, for which she won two Emmy Awards and, in 2007–08, two more Annie Awards for Voice Acting in an Animated Television Production.
-She also voiced the villain Vexus in the Nickelodeon series My Life as a Teenage Robot.
+Kitt also lent her distinctive voice to Yzma in The Emperor's New Groove (for which she won her first Annie Award) and reprised her role in Kronk's New Groove and The Emperor's New School, for which Kitt won two Emmy Awards and, in 2007–08, two more Annie Awards for Voice Acting in an Animated Television Production.
+From 2002 to 2006, she also voiced the villain Vexus in the Nickelodeon series My Life as a Teenage Robot.